 Secure storage of your search data and regular backups are essential during your research project.

 Data archiving is not to be considered as storage or backup.
-Archiving takes place after the end of a research project and aims at long-term preservation.
+Archiving takes place after the end of a research project and aims a preservation ad aeternam.
 It must be accompanied by management rules that allow for the possible reuse of data over time, as well as their proper understanding and contextualisation (metadata).
 This is why it is important to ensure that open and non-proprietary file standards are used (see UK Data Service recommendations), as well as classification and naming rules (see organize your data).

 The Data Management Plan is a tool that allows you not only to manage your data during the project, but also to ensure its proper management over time (after the end of the project).

 In principle, publication-related data must be deposited for archiving and sharing on a non-commercial repository that complies with FAIR principles, subject to other requirements formulated by the research funding agency.
-Data not related to a publication can be archived on an Ci infrastructure (contact the Calculation and Research Support Division).
-According to Directive 4.5, the cost of archiving is covered by UNIL.
+Data not related to a publication can be store on the Ci Long term storage infrastructure (contact the Calculation and Research Support Division).
+According to Directive 4.5, the cost of archiving and of long term storage are covered by UNIL.

 The sorting and destruction of research data is the responsibility of the researchers.
 In the event that UNIL has an interest in keeping research data whose destruction is desired by a researcher, UNIRIS shall determine, in agreement with the researcher, whether it is appropriate to archive or destroy, in whole or in part, the research data concerned.